-The Aboriginal Program here at Highland Secondary is available Monday to Friday during regular school hours and is open to all students of Aboriginal ancestry (First Nations, Metis, or Inuit) and this ancestry can be determined on a voluntary basis through self-identification and includes Status, Non-Status, Metis or Inuit Ancestry and may extend several generations back in your family history.
+The Indigenous Program here at Highland Secondary is available Monday to Friday during regular school hours and is open to all students of indigenous ancestry and this ancestry can be determined on a voluntary basis through self-identification and includes status, non-status, metis or inuit ancestry and may extend several generations back in your family history.

-The Aboriginal Support Worker at Highland is Josephine Andrew who hails from the Nuu-chah-nulth People and she brings with her a wide range of experience in this field.
-Mrs. Andrew has been a part of Aboriginal Education since 1987 and joined the Highland team in 1998.
+The Indigenous Home Support Worker at Highland is Josephine Andrew who hails from the Ahousaht people who are part of Nuu-chah-nulth Nation on the west coast of Vancouver Island and she brings with her a wide range of experience in the indigenous field.
+Mrs. Andrew joined Indigenous Education in 1987 after working with School District 70 for several years.
+She joined the Highland team in 1998.
 Mrs. Andrew is at Highland Monday to Friday from 8:30 am to 4:00 pm.

-The Aboriginal Program provides academic, cultural, leadership and personal support to students as well as arranging cultural presentations, post secondary sessions/ field trips and lunch time groups.
+The Indigenous Program provides but is not limited to academic, cultural, student leadership and support to students as well as educators by arranging cultural presentations, post-secondary sessions/ field trips and lunch time groups.
 This service is provided to enhance Highland’s school programs and if there is anything we can do to support your child please feel free to contact us and have a great school year.